 1975: Bill Veeck is "Open for Business"

 During the 1975 Winter Meetings in Fort Lauderdale, Fla., newly minted White Sox owner Veeck famously set up a table in the hotel lobby with a sign that read "Open for Business."
-He would then go on to make six trades involving 22 players, including Jim Kaat (to the Phillies), Clay Carroll (to the White Sox from the Reds), Ralph Garr (to the White Sox from the Braves) and Dick Ruthven (from the Phillies to the White Sox, then from the White Sox to the Braves).
+He then went on to make six trades involving 22 players, including Jim Kaat (to the Phillies), Clay Carroll (to the White Sox from the Reds), Ralph Garr (to the White Sox from the Braves) and Dick Ruthven (from the Phillies to the White Sox, then from the White Sox to the Braves).

 The South Siders won 75 games during the 1975 season, so Veeck's approach made at least some sense.
 But the deals didn't pay off, and the White Sox finished last in the AL West in '76 with just 64 victories.